Reclaimed water: Environmental aspects

 Using reclaimed water for non-potable uses saves potable water for drinking, since less potable water will be used for non-potable uses.

-It sometimes contains higher levels of nutrients such as nitrogen, phosphorus and oxygen which may somewhat help fertilize garden and agricultural plants when used for irrigation.
+It sometimes contains higher levels of nutrients such as nitrogen, phosphorus and oxygen which may help fertilize garden and agricultural plants when used for irrigation.

 Fresh water makes up less than 3% of the world's water resources, and just 1% of that is readily available.
 Even though fresh water is scarce, just 3% of it is extracted for human consumption.
-The remaining water is mostly used for agriculture, which uses roughly two thirds of all fresh water.
+The remaining water is mostly used for agriculture, which uses roughly two-thirds of all fresh water.

-Reclaimed water can offer a viable and effective alternative where freshwater supplies are scarce.
+Reclaimed water can offer a viable and effective alternative to freshwater where freshwater supplies are scarce.
 Reclaimed water is utilized to maintain or increase lake levels, restore wetlands, and restore river flows during hot weather and droughts, protecting biodiversity.
 Additionally, reclaimed water is utilized for street cleaning, irrigation of urban green spaces, and industrial processes.
 Reclaimed water has the advantage of being a consistent source of water supply that is unaffected by seasonal droughts and weather changes.

 The usage of water reclamation decreases the pollution sent to sensitive environments.
 It can also enhance wetlands, which benefits the wildlife depending on that ecosystem.
-It also helps to stop the chances of drought as recycling of water reduces the use of fresh water supply from underground sources.
+It also helps to reduce the likelihood of drought as recycling of water reduces the use of fresh water supply from underground sources.
 For instance, the San Jose/Santa Clara Water Pollution Control Plant instituted a water recycling program to protect the San Francisco Bay area's natural salt water marshes.

-The main potential risks that are associated with reclaimed wastewater reuse for irrigation purposes, when the treatment is not adequate are the following:
+The main potential risks that are associated with reclaimed wastewater reuse for irrigation purposes when the treatment is not adequate are the following: